elyukai/optolith-client/CONTRIBUTING.md

 ### First run

 Compile the source code. `js:` is for TypeScript/Webpack, `re:` for Reason/OCaml and `css:` for CSS/Sass.
+Webpack does not check the TypeScript validity, to check this, use `ts:` commands.

 You have to run the Reason build first as it generates TypeScript files...